mendixlabs/carousel/README.md

   For the microflow and XPath data source options, specifying a URL attribute will make the value of the URL attribute the priority.

+## Issues, suggestions and feature requests
+We are actively maintaining this widget, please report any issues or suggestion for improvement at https://github.com/mendixlabs/carousel/issues.

 ## Developer
+Prerequisite: Install git, node package manager, webpack CLI, grunt CLI, Karma CLI

 To contribute, fork and clone.